 - Financial support for a carbon offset scheme that produces biogas: Carbon offset schemes can only be part of a short-term solution to the climate crisis.
 But where they actively support growth of clean energy, they are valuable.
 Ofgem acknowledged that our gas carbon offset schemes do that.

-This regenerative model, and the choice our customers have made to support it, is why Good Energy will now be permanently exempt from the price cap.
+This regenerative model, and the choice our customers have made to support it, is why Good Energy is permanently exempt from the price cap.
 Proof that our model supports the purpose we have always said it does — powering the choice of a cleaner, greener future together.

 As Greta Thunberg says, “yes we need system change, not just individual change.
 But you cannot have one without the other.”
 That is why individuals must be given the choice to help tackle the climate crisis, and why this news is so important.